enkw/c21-book-search-engine/README.md

 --REMOVE_BOOK will execute the removeBook mutation.

 Additionally, you’ll need to complete the following tasks in each of these front-end files:
--App.jsx: Create an Apollo Provider to make every request work with the Apollo Server.
 -SearchBooks.jsx:
 --Use the Apollo useMutation() Hook to execute the SAVE_BOOK mutation in the handleSaveBook() function instead of the saveBook() function imported from the API file.
 --Make sure you keep the logic for saving the book's ID to state in the try...catch block!